1981 Miami Hurricanes baseball team

 The 1981 Miami Hurricanes baseball team represented the University of Miami in the 1981 NCAA Division I baseball season.
 The Hurricanes played their home games at Mark Light Field.
 The team was coached by Ron Fraser in his 19th season at Miami.

-The Hurricanes reached the College World Series, where they were eliminated after recording a win against and losses to eventual runner-up Oklahoma State and third-place Texas.
+The Hurricanes reached the College World Series, where they were eliminated after recording a win against Maine and losses to eventual runner-up Oklahoma State and third-place Texas.